 As stated in our information package (Appendix A) appointments are first come, first served.
-Once the appointments made by property owners are scheduled, returned questionnaires without appointments are scheduled and the property owner notified of the scheduling approximately one week in advance.
+Once the appointments made by property owners are scheduled, returned questionnaires without appointments are scheduled and the property owner notified of the scheduling at least one week in advance.
 The MRSSO's goal is to schedule 10 appointments per day.
-This approach was used for both programs, with one change for the Discretionary program; Property owners that did not respond by June 19th were sent an additional mail out providing the property owner with two options:
+This approach was used for both programs, with one change for the Discretionary program; Property owners were provided with a scheduled appointment with the option to change it upon request.
+Eighty-eight percent of property owners opted to keep the appointment that was scheduled for them.
+Seventy-one or 63% of property owners were present for the inspection.